Mushaga Bakenga

-Career
+Club career

 At a very young age Bakenga was spotted, his rise to the first team is testament to his undoubted ability to score goals.
 From the age of 13 he had averaged over 50 goals a season, with these performances linking him to Bayern Munich and Manchester City.
 Bakenga began his career with SK Nationalkameratene and joined Rosenborg BK in February 2007.
 He was on trial with Chelsea's academy in the spring.
 From 2009 he trained with Rosenborg's senior team twice a week.
 He also played on the Norwegian u-19 national team, despite not being 17 years old yet.
 His first selection in the senior squad came in August 2009 against Bodø/Glimt, but he did not play.
 His actual début in the Tippeligaen came on 23 September 2009 against Tromsø.
 He nearly scored in the goalless draw—a goal from Bakenga would have secured the league title for Rosenborg.

 In 2010, Bakenga was plagued by injuries and played only a few matches for Rosenborg.
 But, after scoring six times in pre-season, Bakenga secured a position in the starting line-up at the start of 2011 Tippeligaen.
 He scored Rosenborg's only goal in the loss against Brann, before a wonderful strike against Stabæk.
 Mush scored 12 league goals in 2011.
 In January 2012, Hannover 96 offered 10 million NOK (± €1.3m) for Bakenga, but Rosenborg rejected the offer.
 Later in January, Rosenborg received another offer for Bakenga, this time for €2.6m from Club Brugge.
 Rosenborg accepted, and Bakenga signed a five-and-a-half-year contract on 28 January.
 He scored in his debut for Club Brugge, in the 5–1 win against Beerschot on 5 February 2012.

 It was not only the goal that he will remember from his debut: "I never ran so fast in my life.
 I did not even have time to explain to the coach what was wrong.
 Luckily I just made it in time," said Bakenga, having to run to the toilet during his debut match.

 Bakenga played in the 2013 Belgian Cup Final, which Cercle lost 2–0 against Genk.

 On 8 July 2014, he joined German club Eintracht Braunschweig on a one-year loan deal.

 On 18 March 2015, Bakenga cut short his Eintracht Braunschweig loan deal, signing a one-year loan deal with Norwegian champions Molde FK.
 On 30 March, seven minutes into his first match for Molde FK, he was carried off the pitch with a torn achilles tendon, sidelining him for at least six months.

 In July 2016, Bakenga returned to Rosenborg.

+In August 2024, Bakenga signed with Indian Super League club Punjab.
+On 19 December 2024, Punjab FC announced that them and Bakenga had mutually agreed to part ways.